DaniSancas/fotolog-downloader/README.md

 `"C:\Documents and Settings\myuser\My Documents\my_image_folder\"` for Windows

-**Wrong, notice the trailing slash:**
+**Wrong, notice the lack of trailing slash:**

 `/home/myuser/my_image_folder` for GNU/Linux

 `"C:\Documents and Settings\myuser\My Documents\my_image_folder"` for Windows

 ### Offset
-it's an optional parameter.
+It's an optional parameter.
 The Fotolog pages are grouped by mosaics (30 photos each), so you can run the script from the beginnig (don't write any offset) and, if you stop it for example in `.../mosaic/300`, you can resume it by adding the number `300` afther the save path.

 ## Full examples, without and with offset: